vmware-tanzu/tanzu-dev-portal/content/outcomes/application-development/_index.md

 * User Stories (coming soon)

 This learning path is also an adequate, on-the-clock preparation for getting the most out of an on-site or remote lab engagement.

-## Where can I share my feedback?

-Please visit our [Github Issues page](https://github.com/vmware-tanzu/tanzu-dev-portal/issues/new/choose) to add a comment or file an issue.